Argon PlumeSIM integrates with SB Pro for CBRN training cases

-CBRN hazards could not be properly simulated in Steel Beasts Pro tactical training scenarios – until now.
+CBRN hazards cannot be properly simulated in Steel Beasts Pro tactical training scenarios – at least not standalone.
 By incorporating our partner Argon Electronic‘s PlumeSIM into a classroom environment, footprints of contaminant concentrations can be injected into a Steel Beasts tactical combat scenario as another tactical factor of consideration.

-Argon took advantage of the options that the SBClient API offers to third party developers.
+Argon took advantage of the SBClient API feature set for third party developers.
 Steel Beasts provides meteorological data as an important variable for PlumeSIM.
 The operator controller may then plant a contamination hazard in PlumeSIM, which calculates the resulting concentrations of harmful substances as graphical map footprints.
 The footprints are then fed back into Steel Beasts:

 This demonstrator opens the door to further capability improvements, such as virtual hazard detectors signaling the threat in the virtual world, or NBC reconnaissance units training to reconnoiter the hazard area while still having to deal with conventional threats in the vicinity.

-It will allow to track current and cumulative exposure to players and software agents within the virtual world, with suitable damages applied.
+It could allow to track current and cumulative exposure to players and software agents within the virtual world, with suitable damages applied.

 “This was an interesting project and once again demonstrated the flexibility of PlumeSIM and our ability to cooperate with third party vendors to provide customers with an effective training capability.
 This integration will enable further CBRN / HazMat training capabilities to be developed for Steel beasts in both the virtual reality and by interfacing physical argon simulator and augmented reality environment”